-The ancient city of Kashgar is a favorite stop for tourist along the Silk Road.
+What’s worth seeing when you travel to Kashgar, the ancient Silk Road oasis in China’s western Xinjiang region?
+Kashgar has been and continues to be a favorite stop for tourist along the Silk Road.
 It is home to a rich Uyghur culture, buzzing Central Asian markets and plenty of regional history.
+Here’s where I recommend you spend your time.

 Kashgar was – and to some degree still is – the gateway between Central Asia and China.
 Various cultures, religions and products were transmitted through this bustling town via merchants, travelers and soldiers.